cyborginc/cyborg-vector-search-docs/README.md

 To get started with Cyborg Vector Search, follow these steps:

-1. Request access to [cyborg-vector-search-releases](https://github.com/cyborginc/cyborg-vector-search-releases) by emailing us at [earlyaccess@cyborg.co](mailto:earlyaccess@cyborg.co?subject=Early%20Access%20Request%20-%20Cyborg%20Vector%20Search).
+1. Request access to our private `PyPI` repo by emailing us at [earlyaccess@cyborg.co](mailto:earlyaccess@cyborg.co?subject=Early%20Access%20Request%20-%20Cyborg%20Vector%20Search).

-2. Download the release artifacts from [cyborg-vector-search-releases](https://github.com/cyborginc/cyborg-vector-search-releases).
+2. Download the release artifacts from the private repo (`pip install cyborg_vector_search_py -i ...`).

 3. Review the API Docs for [Python](python/) or [C++](cpp/) to start using Cyborg Vector Search!